MMV-Lab/mmv_h4cells/README.md

 When an instance is included, the respective instance is written to a segmentation layer, which can be exported using the export function.
 In addition, the ID, the size and the centroid are exported as a .csv file.
 We also export a .zarr file, which makes it possible to re-import previously exported results, for example to pause the analysis.
 To enable a smooth re-import, the .csv and the .zarr file must have the same name stem, so please either do not rename the files or rename them in the same way.

 For a better overview, the included/excluded/remaining instances can be viewed using the buttons at the bottom.
-For more information, see the "Don'ts" section.
-Additionally, the microscopic resolution can be specified as an option.

 #### Select multiple cells